majestrate/pogger/readme.md

-# pogger
+# Pogger

-hub oriented encrypted messaging program for gaming and other normal people activities.
+Hub oriented encrypted messaging program for gaming and other normal people activities.

 ## Features